Gregorij Rožman: Background and wartime situation in Slovenia

-This caused the Italian fascist authorities to organize a brutal offensive against the Partisans in Summer 1942, with 80.000 well-armed Italian troops to combat some 2,500 to 3,000 poorly-armed Partisans.
+This caused the Italian fascist authorities to organize a brutal offensive against the Partisans in summer 1942, with 80.000 well-armed Italian troops to combat some 2,500 to 3,000 poorly-armed Partisans.
 The Italians shot on the spot all Slovenes caught with arms or forged documents, relatives of Partisans and thousands of young Slovene men were rounded up and sent to concentration camps.
 With the aid of Slovene collaborationist forces, the fascist authorities also managed to kill some 1,000 Partisans.

 In the fall of 1942, at Rožman's urging, the collaborationist forces (Slovene Legion, National Legion, Sokol Legion and Slovene Chetniks) gathered in the Legion of Death, became part of the MVAC forces, armed and led by the Italian military.
 Later these collaborationist forces joined the SS-commanded Home Guard, to fight with the Germans against the Partisans.
 Meanwhile, American and British Allies sent observers to the Partisans.
 In recognition of their success in fighting Axis forces, the Allies formally recognized the Partisans in 1943, supporting them with arms and materiel.
 Partisans also performed "revolutionary" or "red" violence – violence targeted against enemies.
 The enemies included people opposed to communism, especially Catholics, wealthier people, and ethnic German civilians.
 This violence was especially frequent and brutal in spring and early summer 1942 (which led to spontaneous creations of village guards against such violence)".
 Among the victims during the war were 46 diocesan priests and 6 priests belonging to different religious orders.
-By comparison, the occupiers killed 24 diocesan priests and 10 priests of different religious orders.
+By comparison, the Axis forces killed 24 diocesan priests and 10 priests of different religious orders.

-On the other side, Slovene collaborationist forces, like the Black Hand organization, arrested, tortured, killed and turned over many Slovenes to the fascist and Nazi occupiers.
+On the other side, Slovene collaborationist forces, like the Black Hand organization, arrested, tortured, killed and turned over many Slovenes to the Fascist and Nazi authorities.
 One example is the noted Slovene author Boris Pahor who along with 600 other Slovenes was turned over to the Nazis by Slovene collaborationist forces, all of them sent to the Dachau concentration camps.
-Altogether more than 11.000 Slovenes were killed in Italian and German concentration camps.
-During the war, close to 70,000 Slovenes were killed by the fascist occupiers and their domestic collaborators, while some 4,000 Slovenes were killed on the collaborationist side during the war, and an additional 14,000 in reprisals after the war (the vast majority of the latter were soldiers in the collaborationist forces).
+Altogether, more than 11,000 Slovenes were killed in Italian and German concentration camps.
+During the war, close to 70,000 Slovenes were killed by the Axis forces and their domestic collaborators, while some 4,000 Slovenes were killed on the collaborationist side during the war, and an additional 14,000 in reprisals after the war (the vast majority of the latter were soldiers in the collaborationist forces).